- Homosexuality

 Ambiguous

 On July 11th, 2006, the Fijian High Commissioner confirmed that gay people having consensual sex would not be arrested.
 However, Article 175 (a) had not been repealed yet.
-This states that any person who has carnal knowledge (sexual intercourse) of any person against the order of nature is guilty of a felony, and is liable to imprisonment for fourteen years, with or without corporal punishment.
+This Article states that any person who has carnal knowledge (sexual intercourse) of any person against the order of nature is guilty of a felony, and is liable to imprisonment for fourteen years, with or without corporal punishment.

 Illegal (imprisonment as punishment)